How to Choose a Personalized Number Plate?

 A registration broker will provide you with a more personal service than an online auction website such as eBay, however, they will charge for their service in assigning the registration to your vehicle.
 When considering your options, think about how much time and money you’re willing to spend on finding your perfect plate.
 A registration broker will know where to source the plate of choice and this will save you time and effort.

-Why are some personalized number plates more expensive than others?
+Why are some personalised number plates more expensive than others?

 The prices of Personalised Number Plates are influenced by a number of factors:

 - The fewer letters and numbers you have on your plate, the more it will cost.
 If you have a four-letter combination like 77 TK for example, it will be worth more than a five-digit combination such as 777 TK